 If so, do you look at the change in progress for the entire class over time?

+Do you look at groups of children (for example all the 4 year olds)?

 What do you do if you see inconsistency in [ONE OF THE TWO FOCAL CHILDREN]’s performance on the same task over time?